 Modern vehicles are equipped with on-board diagnostics (OBD) to make it easier for technicians to diagnose vehicle problems.
 While these codes are helpful to professionals, they may seem complicated at first to the average DIYer.

-If you’re curious about what error code P0145 is, this informative guide is for you.
+If you’ve retrieved an error code P0145 curious about, this informative guide is for you.

 What Does the P0145 Code Mean?